-Original copy of a children’s comic book featuring the story ‘Dandy, the Detective Dispatch Rider’ by Mrs Alexander Gross, and colour artwork of a German Zeppelin and British tri-planes, suggesting it dates from WWI.
+Original copy of a children’s comic book featuring the story ‘Dandy, the Detective Dispatch Rider’ by Mrs Alexander Gross, and colour sketches of a German Zeppelin and British tri-planes during WWI.
+Published by Geographia, London in 1920.
 Also includes a poem ‘The Flowers Postman’ about bees, and sketches of children.
 The name John ?
 Lamont is signed in pen at the top of the cover.
 Found in ‘Harbour’, Caoles.

 Research by genealogist Flo Straker, indicating that there is NO family connection between Alastair MacLean, author of wartime novels, and Donald MacLean the Cambridge spy, both of whom had Tiree roots.
 Alistair Stuart MacLean (b.
 1922 at Daviot Manse) was descended from Donald MacLean (b.
 1729) and Mary Lamont of Heylipol.
 Donald Duart MacLean (b.
 1913 in London) was descended from Alexander MacLean, Cornaigbeg (b.
 1732) and Mary MacNaughton (Reid), Kirkapol (b.
 1736).